-Kevin Elliott is an Associate Professor in Lyman Briggs College and the Department of Fisheries & Wildlife at MSU with a secondary appointment in the Department of Philosophy.
+Kevin Elliott (email@example.com) is an Associate Professor in Lyman Briggs College and the Department of Fisheries & Wildlife at MSU with a secondary appointment in the Department of Philosophy.
 He is affiliated faculty in the Environmental Science & Policy Program.
 His research interests are at the interface between the philosophy of science and practical ethics, focusing especially on environmental issues and research ethics.
 Many of the case studies that he has examined involve contemporary research on environmental pollution, including endocrine disruption, nanotechnology, multiple chemical sensitivity, and hormesis.
-His book, Is a Little Pollution Good for You?
-Incorporating Societal Values in Environmental Research, was published in 2011 by Oxford University Press.
-He has published in journals such as Ethics, Policy & Environment; Environmental Ethics; Science, Technology & Human Values; Accountability in Research; Science and Engineering Ethics; Philosophy of Science; Studies in History and Philosophy of Science; History and Philosophy of the Life Sciences; Cell; Human and Experimental Toxicology; and Environmental Science and Technology.
+His latest book, A Tapestry of Values: An Introduction to Values in Science was released in 2017 by Oxford University Press.
+He is published in journals such as Ethics, Policy & Environment; Environmental Ethics; Science, Technology & Human Values; Accountability in Research; Science and Engineering Ethics; Philosophy of Science; Studies in History and Philosophy of Science; History and Philosophy of the Life Sciences; Cell; Human and Experimental Toxicology; and Environmental Science and Technology.

 Matt Ferkany (firstname.lastname@example.org) is an Assistant Professor in the Department of Philosophy and the Department of Teacher Education at MSU.
 He is affiliated faculty in the Environmental Science & Policy Program.
 His teaching and scholarship focus on political, ethical, and pedagogical problems relating to environmental ethics and education, civic and moral education, and well-being and virtue.
 Current projects include one funded by the Spencer Foundation linking environmental virtue ethics and participatory democracy to environmental and science education.
 Past projects theorize the sense of self-worth and the importance of fostering self-esteem relative to other aims of education.
 He has published in journals such as Environmental Values, Ethics, Policy & Environment, Pacific Philosophical Quarterly, Theory & Research in Education, Journal of Agricultural & Environmental Ethics, and The Southern Journal of Philosophy.